 Who Can Open a 529 Account?

-Anybody can open one, really.
+Anybody can open a 529 account.
 Parents and grandparents typically hold the bulk of them, but other relatives and friends can participate.
 They just need to be U.S. citizens or resident aliens.

 How Do You Open a 529 Account?

-Many states don’t charge account-opening fees, but most require that you either pay a lump-sum opening minimum or else make systematic contributions.
+Many state plans don’t charge account-opening fees, but most require that you either pay a lump-sum opening minimum or else make systematic contributions.
 That said, the minimum contribution can be quite low — typically $25 or less.